 February 11, 2021: First Annual Lecture in Carmelite Studies

 Professor Keith Egan, Ph.D.
 T.O.Carm. attracted a wide and very appreciative audience to the First Annual Lecture in Carmelite Studies.
-In a very scholarly and profound way he approachhed the question: What Makes a Carmelite a Carmelite? claiming that since the Second Vatican Council there has been much exploration of Carmel's founding charism, but more can be done to explore the dynamic and evolutionary character of this charism.
-Dr Egan's lecture explored these aspects of Carmel's original charism, and illustrated so comprehensively how this dynamic charism shaped Carmelite identity from their origins as hermits on Mount Carmel, and as it continued to evolve with their migration to Europe eventually embracing the mendicant movement initiated by Saint Francis and Saint Dominic up to the 21st Century.
+In a very scholarly and profound way he approached the question: What Makes a Carmelite a Carmelite?
+An Evolving and Dynamic Charism.
+Dr Egan's lecture explored aspects of Carmel's original charism, and illustrated so comprehensively how this dynamic charism shaped Carmelite identity from their origins as hermits on Mount Carmel, and as it continued to evolve with their migration to Europe eventually embracing the mendicant movement .

 January 1st: Mary, Mother of God